cagancayco/simpson_cnn/README.md

 ----
 ## Installing Keras for RStudio using Anaconda

+\*If you don't have Anaconda already, download Anaconda [here](https://www.anaconda.com/download) and install on your computer.

 **1. Create a new environment in Anaconda with Python 3.**

 **2. Install RStudio in your new environment.**